awsdocs/amazon-cloudwatch-user-guide/doc_source/deploy_servicelens_CloudWatch_agent_deploy_EKS.md

         terminationGracePeriodSeconds: 60
   ```
 + The quick setup updates the CloudWatch agent using the Docker image version/label 1\.231221\.0 or later, or the latest version\.
 You can find the image at [https://hub\.docker\.com/r/amazon/cloudwatch\-agent](https://hub.docker.com/r/amazon/cloudwatch-agent)\.
-+ To enable the X\-Ray SDK to read cluster name and Region information, he quick setup updates the CloudWatch agent using the Docker image version/label 1\.231221\.0, or later, or the latest\.
++ To enable the X\-Ray SDK to read cluster name and Region information, the quick setup updates the CloudWatch agent using the Docker image version/label 1\.231221\.0, or later, or the latest\.
 You can find the image at [https://hub\.docker\.com/r/amazon/cloudwatch\-agent](https://hub.docker.com/r/amazon/cloudwatch-agent)\.
 + To enable the X\-Ray SDK to read cluster name and Region information, the quick setup created a file with the following content, and then applied it with the **kubectl apply \-f** command\.

   ```